lonce/smc-musicgen-course_II/README.md

 1. Set up an account on cloud computing platforms \[AWS/GCP/Azure (TBD)\]
 2. Hugging Face Transformers \[[blog](https://huggingface.co/docs/transformers/en/quicktour)\]
 3. Hugging Face MuPT \[[blog](https://huggingface.co/m-a-p/MuPT-v1-8192-190M)\]

-## Class 7: Assignments Review

-When: January 27th at 16:00-18:30h (online).

-What:

-* Discuss four code assignments.
-* Check solutions together.

-## Class 8: Paper Implementation

-When: January 28th at 16:30-18:30h (online).

-What:

-* How to implement a generative AI music paper.
-* Check paper implementation together.

-## Class 9: Creative Reverse Engineering \+ Wrap-up

-When: January 29th at 16:30-18:30h (online).

-What:

-* Reverse engineer the output of a generative music system.
-* During the class, in groups of three people, design a generative music system that can come up with the presented music output.
-* Reflect on Part 1 of the course, ask questions, tips to get a job as a gen AI music engineer.

 # Teaching Approach